 - Lake Sai

 However, if you will notice on the map, they are located in the north of Mount Fuji.
 Most visitors never heard of the lakes that are on the other side of the mountain.
-And honestly, they seem to give visitors a more beautiful perspective in sightseeing Mount Fuji.
-These lakes are:
+And honestly, they seem to give visitors a more beautiful perspective on sightseeing Mount Fuji.

 - Lake Ashi